-Plugins can make the life of a blog owner much easier, because they perform many of your blog tasks automatically.
-WordPress.org offers over 47,000 free plugins to help you with your blogging.
-There are thousands more premium plugins.
+Plugins can make the life of a blog owner much easier because they perform many of your blog tasks automatically.
+WordPress.org offers over 47,000 free plugins to help you with your blogging, and if this isn't enough, there are thousands of more premium plugins.

 Once you know how to install plugins in WordPress, you may be inclined to spend hours researching and reviewing plugins to see which ones will help you manage your WordPress blog.

 WordPress plugins can help you solve a problem, like protect your blog from hackers and spammers.
 Plugins can also help you manage your site like adding a calendar, a photo gallery, a video, or slide show.
 They can also perform backups at regular intervals.
 Once you learn how to install WP plugins to your blog, you will learn that plugins have infinite possibilities.

 Do You Need To Install A WordPress Plugin On Your Blog?

 You don’t have to install a WordPress plugin on your blog, but you should look at some of them and see if they will help you achieve your blogging goals.

 A plugin is a software mechanism that incorporates a group of functions that can be added to your blog.
 Plugins are written in PHP programming language, which means that they will interface seamlessly with WordPress.
 Plugins are tools that can help you to perform specific functions for your blog.
 Here are some of the things they can do: